 Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
-The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that the teeth appear natural and that facial contours are preserved.
-The implants themselves are small biocompatible titanium “roots” that are placed into the area where teeth are missing.
-The bone bonds with the titanium, creating a strong foundation for artificial teeth.
+Patients with dental implants regain the ability to eat virtually anything and can smile with confidence, knowing that the teeth appear natural and that facial contours are preserved.
+The dental implants themselves are small biocompatible titanium “roots” that are placed into the area where teeth are missing.
+The patient’s bone bonds with the titanium, creating a strong foundation.
 In addition, implants can help preserve facial structure, preventing the bone deterioration and facial collapse which occurs when teeth are missing.
 When teeth are lost, the jawbone degenerates.
-Nature follows a “use it or lose it” phenomenon!
+Nature follows a “use it or lose it” phenomenon.
 Where implants have been properly placed and maintained, the bone tends to be preserved since it is still being used.
 Dental implants are changing the way people live!
 With them, people are rediscovering the comfort and confidence to eat, speak, laugh, and enjoy life.
 Dr. Setter has extensive training and experience in Dental Implant Surgery, including completion of the Misch International Implant Institute and attaining Fellowship status in the International Congress of Oral Implantology.
-He includes the most up-to-date technology and techniques in all of his treatment so that your treatment achieves outstanding results using minimally-invasive procedures.
+He includes the most up-to-date technology and techniques in all of his treatments so that your treatment achieves outstanding results using minimally invasive procedures.

 Dental Implant Evaluation

-If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo an implant consultation which includes a health history, dental history and clinical/films evaluation.
-We will review and explain your existing conditions as well as risks of delaying or not having treatment at all.
-Depending on your specific situation and the type of implant chosen, Dr. Setter will help create a treatment plan tailored to meet your needs.
-Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.
+If, like many others, you feel implant dentistry is the choice for you, we ask that you contact our office for a tooth replacement consultation where we will review and explain your existing conditions and present all treatment options that meet or exceed your standard of dental care.
+Depending on your specific needs, Dr. Setter will help create a treatment plan tailored to meet and exceed them.
+Your questions and concerns are important to us, and our team will work with you very closely to help make your outcome a success.

 Dental Implant and Grafting Procedures